How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Dependence of alignment strengths on the galaxy properties

 \subsection{Variation with sSFR and stellar age}

-Since the stalled and accreting galaxies also differ from each other in their sSFR and stellar ages, we proceed to explore if the void-galaxy perpendicular alignments also depend on the sSFR and stellar formation epochs.
-We first dichotomize the giant void-surface galaxies according to their sSFR values into the relatively more quiescent or star-forming ones, determining the threshold sSFR value for the dichotomy as the one above which the void-surface galaxies exhibit no signal of void-galaxy perpendicular alignments.
+Since the stalled and accreting galaxies also differ from each other in their sSFR and stellar ages, we proceed to explore if the void-surface galaxy perpendicular alignments also depend on the sSFR and stellar formation epochs.
+To dichotomize the giant void-surface galaxies into the relatively more quiescent or star-forming ones, we first find the threshold sSFR by taking the following steps.
+Using a median sSFR value as the first trial threshold, we split the galaxies into the higher and lower sSFR subsamples.
+Investigating how $p(\cos\theta)$ differs between the two subsamples, we iteratively change the threshold sSFR from the trial value until $p(\cos\theta)$ from the higher-sSFR subsample becomes uniform (i.e., constant).
+Among the threshold sSFR values that meets the condition of $p(\cos\theta)={\rm constant}$ for the case of the higher-sSFR subsample, we choose the maximum as the final threshold.

 Another dichotomy is performed according to the galaxy stellar formation epochs, $t_{f\star}$, into the older or younger.
-For this segregation, we use the median values of $t_{f\star}$ obtained from the original samples as a threshold, since no value of $t_{f\star}$ is found to satisfy the condition that only one of the two samples segregated by $t_{f\star}$ yields a signal of the void-galaxy perpendicular alignments.
-Then, we repeat the whole process described in section~\ref{sec:mor_col} with these segregated galaxy samples to separately determine, $p(\cos\theta)$, $d_{t}$, $\langle\cos\theta$ and the $p$-value of the KS test (see table~\ref{tab:para}).
+For this segregation, we use the median values of $t_{f\star}$ obtained from the original samples as a threshold, since no value of $t_{f\star}$ is found to satisfy the condition that only one of the two samples segregated by $t_{f\star}$ yields a signal of the void-surface galaxy perpendicular alignments.
+Then, we repeat the whole process described in section~\ref{sec:mor_col} with these segregated galaxy samples to separately determine, $p(\cos\theta)$, $d_{t}$, $\langle\cos\theta\rangle$ and the $p$-value of the KS test (see table~\ref{tab:para}).